BMG Music Canada

-BMG Music Canada was the Canadian division of BMG, located in Toronto, Ontario, Canada.
+BMG Music Canada was the Canadian division of Bertelsmann Music Group (BMG), headquartered in Toronto, Ontario, Canada.

 History

-The holding company was formed in 1924 as the Victor Talking Machine Co.
-Of Canada Limited, followed by the RCA Victor Company, Ltd. in 1934, RCA Limited in 1968 and RCA Inc. in 1980.
-In 1986, the international parent company acquired the US RCA Records which formed BMG Music Canada as part of a worldwide renaming of RCA's international division to BMG.
-The next year BMG created a Canadian division of Ariola Records with BMG International, N.V.
+The company's origins date to 1924, when it was established as the Victor Talking Machine Co. of Canada Limited.
+It was subsequently renamed RCA Victor Company, Ltd. in 1934, RCA Limited in 1968, and RCA Inc. in 1980.
+In 1986, following the acquisition of RCA Records by its international parent company, the Canadian operation was renamed BMG Music Canada as part of a global rebranding of RCA's international divisions under the BMG name.

+In 1987, BMG established a Canadian division of Ariola Records in partnership with BMG International, N.V.

-Previously working for Henri Dès albums, it acquired the Lanoraie, Quebec-based Interdisc Distribution Inc. to form BMG Québec, in 1990, originally as BMG Musique du Québec under the direction of Nicolas Ferrier.
+In 1990, after previously working with releases by Henri Dès, BMG acquired Interdisc Distribution Inc., a Lanoraie, Quebec-based company.
+This acquisition led to the formation of BMG Québec, initially operating as BMG Musique du Québec under the direction of Nicolas Ferrier.

-In the 1990s BMG released a number of dance compilation albums.
-In 1995, Paul Alofs was appointed President of BMG Canada, and former artist manager Keith Porteous was promoted to Vice President.
-Soon after, BMG arranged to be the Canadian distributor for the band Treble Charger.
+During the 1990s, BMG Music Canada released several dance music compilation albums.
+In 1995, Paul Alofs was appointed President of BMG Canada, while former artist manager Keith Porteous was promoted to Vice President.
+Around this time, BMG also became the Canadian distributor for the band Treble Charger.

-In 1998, Lisa Zbitnew who had served as General Manager the previous year, was appointed President.
+In 1998, Lisa Zbitnew, who had served as General Manager the previous year, was appointed President of the company.

-In 2004, the label merged with Sony Music Canada to create Sony BMG Music Canada Inc.
+In 2004, BMG Music Canada merged with Sony Music Canada to form Sony BMG Music Canada Inc.